phylotastic/phylotastic-portal/README.md

 rails s -b 0.0.0.0
 ```

-## Deployment by docker and kubernetes instructions
+## Deployment by docker and kubernetes

 * init swarm